 Zion National Park is an official global and state IBA (Important Bird Area), and Zion has been an important part of the recovery effort for the majestic Peregrine falcon, a species which was almost lost from the United States in the 1970s due to the use of DDT and other pesticides.

 The park bird list is available at the visitor centers.
 So grab your best pair of binoculars and start looking toward the sky!
 Who knows what birds you might see and check off your life list.
-And while searching for birds, make sure you take time to observe other flora and fauna, including the more than 1,000 plant species found in Zion as well as dozens of species of mammals, reptiles, and amphibians – even fish!
+And while searching for birds, make sure you take time to observe other flora and fauna while walking along the trail, including the more than 1,000 plant species found in Zion as well as dozens of species of mammals, reptiles, and amphibians – even fish!

 Rock Climbing and Canyoneering